EAST INDIA- A BLESSED WONDERLAND OF RICH TREASURES

 The Ziro festival is celebrated in the green valley of Ziro, home to the Apatani tribe, in Arunachal Pradesh.
 It is an outdoor music festival that acts as a platform for the musical artists across the country.
 This is where the talented artists from all corners of the country to showcase their talent.
 Many local and international artists has been a part of this four-day festival hosted at a UNESCO World Heritage Site.
 During this valley, the Ziro valley reverbrates with the music beats in the serene Ziro valley.
 Apart from the festival, you can also seek tranquility in the valley, go on a road trip, interact with the warm-hearted Apatani tribe, sip some local beer served in bamboo glasses.

-Ziro Festival in 2021: 26th to 29th September, 2023
+Ziro Festival: 26th – 29th September, 2024

 Get Instant Quote